 By William Williams [author’s name]

-The e-mail address listed should be the one you would like to appear linked to your byline should we choose to publish your submission.
-If you do not want your e-mail address linked to your byline, please tell us so.
+The email address listed should be the one you would like to appear linked to your byline should we choose to publish your submission.
+Same goes for your Twitter handle.
+If you do not want your email address or Twitter handle linked to your byline, please tell us so.

 YOUR SUBJECT LINE

 Should contain some indicator of what is contained in your submission.
 A version of the title is recommended.
-Under no circumstances should you include something like YOU’RE GOING TO LOVE THIS, or INCREASE INCHES AND ENERGY TODAY, or AWESOME SCREENSAVER in your subject line.
+Under no circumstances should you include something like YOU’RE GOING TO LOVE THIS, or INCREASE INCHES AND ENERGY TODAY, or INVITATION TO LINKEDIN in your subject line.